RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-select-mvn.png](images/00-select-mvn.png)

 1. Double-click the **Generate REST DSL from..** script to open the command window.
 Click **Run** to execute the script.
 If everything completes successfully, it should generate a new file under `src/main/java/com/redhat` called `CamelRoutes.java`.
+If the Maven script fails, it's probably because you forgot to first highlight the `location-service` project in the previous step.
+Be sure to do this and re-run the command to fix the error.

     ![00-run-mvn.png](images/00-run-mvn.png)